-Tarion's Licencing and Underwriting group will be the point of contact for the RCCP approval process.
+Tarion's Underwriting group will be the point of contact for the RCCP approval process.
 If there is a dispute concerning delivery of a submission, it is the applicant's responsibility to establish when delivery occurred.
 To avoid confusion, applicants are encouraged to use methods of delivery (such as registered mail or courier) that will easily provide proof of delivery.
-Any non-electronic notices or communications with Tarion's Licensing and Underwriting group can be addressed to:
+Any non-electronic notices or communications with Tarion's Underwriting group can be addressed to:

-Tarion Warranty Corporation: Licensing and Underwriting group 5160 Yonge Street, 12th Floor Toronto, Ontario M2N 6L9 Reports can also be submitted electronically a L&U@tarion.com or on BuilderLink.
+Tarion: Underwriting Group 5160 Yonge Street, 12th Floor Toronto, Ontario M2N 6L9

+Reports can also be submitted electronically to Underwriting@tarion.com or through BuilderLink.